 TF: What steps would be taken in the event a court orders your company to identify an active or former user of your service?
 How would your company respond to a court order that requires you to log activity for a user going forward?
 Have these scenarios ever played out in the past?

-ExpressVPN: Our first principle is that we never store any data that could match an individual to specific network activity or behavior.
-Thus, our process is to inform law enforcement that we do not possess logs of connections or user behavior that could associate a specific end user with an infringing IP address, timestamp, or destination.
+Our first principle is that we never store any data that could match an individual to specific network activity or behavior.
+Thus, we may only inform law enforcement that we do not possess logs of connections or user behavior that could associate a specific end user with an infringing IP address, timestamp, or destination.
 Not storing any sensitive information also protects user privacy and security in the event of law enforcement gaining physical access to servers.
 This was proven in a high-profile case in Turkey in which law enforcement seized a VPN server leased by ExpressVPN but could not find any server logs that would enable investigators to link activity to a user or even determine which users, or whether a specific user, were connected at a given time.

-Legally our company is only bound to respect subpoenas and court orders when they originate from the British Virgin Islands government or in conjunction with BVI authorities via a mutual legal assistance treaty.
-As a general rule, we reply to law enforcement inquiries by informing the investigator that we do not possess any data that could link activity or IP addresses to a specific user.
+Legally our company is bound to respect subpoenas and court orders when they originate from the British Virgin Islands government or in conjunction with BVI authorities via a mutual legal assistance treaty.
 Regarding a demand that we log activity going forward: Were anyone ever to make such a request, we would refuse to re-engineer our systems in a way that infringes on the privacy protections that our customers trust us to uphold.

 TF: Is BitTorrent and other file-sharing traffic allowed on all servers?
 If not, why?
 Do you provide port forwarding services?
 Are any ports blocked?